Sample Answer

 A problem is a challenging situation regarded as undesirable and must be dealt with and trounced.
-The practice of solving problems at workplaces can be challenging.
-With different approaches, it is usually easier for people in the same organization to use different problem-solving approaches to find a solution to a specified problem.
+The practice of solving problems at workplaces can be difficult.
+With different approaches, it is usually easier for people in the same organization to use other problem-solving techniques to solve a specified problem.

 Define the problem: Remember that the problem is the gap between the desired and the current state.
-State the problem as the gap and be sure to consider all 3 levels and if one is more important focus on it for parts 2 & 3.
+State the problem as the gap and consider all three levels; if one is more important, focus on it for parts 2 & 3.

 The Three Stages Explained

-Understanding the Problem: The essential part of finding a solution to a problem is understanding the problem at hand.
-At Zappos, excellent customer service should be provided, and this is a key contributor to the company’s success.
+Understanding the Problem: The essential part of finding a solution to a problem is understanding the issue at hand.
+At Zappos, excellent customer service should be provided, which is a key contributor to the company’s success.
 The superior customer services enhance consumer satisfaction and loyalty to Zappos.

 Strategizing: After understanding the problem, one should choose an effective strategy aimed at strategizing to solve the problem.
-Zappos has a workplace that functions like a family where every stakeholder is happy, and they all work together as a team; fun is also an integral element in the organization both in and out of office activities (Riane, 2014).
+Zappos has a workplace that functions like a family where every stakeholder is happy and works together as a team; fun is also an integral element in the organization, both in and out of office activities (Riane, 2014).

-Implementing problem-solving approaches: Identified problem-solving approaches should be implemented in checking out the reasoning and reputation of the company.
-Building a strong team with good interpersonal relationships, high commitment levels for the members and a desire to achieve common goals is the key to the accomplishment of group goals as well as the entire organization’s objectives (Raver, 2015).
+Implementing problem-solving approaches: Identified problem-solving techniques should be implemented in checking out the reasoning and reputation of the company.
+Building a strong team with good interpersonal relationships, high commitment levels for the members, and a desire to achieve common goals is the key to accomplishing group goals and the entire organization’s objectives (Raver, 2015).

 Source (Riane, 2014)